xiaofanc/Movie-Recommendation-AWS/README.md

 ### Build ETL Pipeline
-* Implement the logic in etl.ipynb to extract data from s3
+* Step 1: Implement the logic in etl.ipynb to extract data from s3
-* Data Wrangling with DataFrames and Spark SQL (clean and explore data)
+* Step 2: Data Wrangling with DataFrames and Spark SQL (clean and explore data)
-* Transform data into fact and dimension tables, and load them to redshift
+* Step 3: Transform data into fact and dimension tables, and load them to redshift

 * Analysis
 Q1: Explore the data with some basic plots